FranklinZty/re2creds/README.md

 # recreds
-A reusable anonymous credential scheme based on recrusive SNARK
+A proof of concept implemention of Recreds: a reusable anonymous credential scheme based on recrusive SNARK.